RSPCA: First World War – present

-During the First World War the RSPCA provided support for the Army Veterinary Corps in treating animals such as donkeys, horses, dogs and birds that were co-opted into military service as beasts of burden, messengers and so forth.
-However, the RSPCA estimates that 484,143 horses, mules, camels and bullocks were killed in British service during the war.
+During the First World War, the RSPCA provided support for the Army Veterinary Corps in treating animals such as donkeys, horses, dogs and birds that were co-opted into military service as beasts of burden, messengers and so forth.
+However, the RSPCA estimates that 484,143 horses, mules, camels and bullocks were killed in action during the Great War.

 The RSPCA's centenary in 1924 and its 150th anniversary in 1974 were accompanied by books telling the society's story.
-During World War II it was reported that the RSPCA had rescued 256,000 animals during bombing raids.
+During World War II, it was reported that the RSPCA had rescued 256,000 animals during bombing raids.
 Bernard Montgomery sent a letter of appreciation to the RSPCA, commenting that the Society had alleviated the suffering of animals during the war.

-Since the end of the Second World War the development of intense agricultural farming practices has raised many questions for public debate concerning animal welfare legislation and the role of the RSPCA.
+Since the end of the Second World War, the development of intense agricultural farming practices has raised many questions for public debate concerning animal welfare legislation and the role of the RSPCA.
 This development has included debates both inside the RSPCA (e.g. the RSPCA Reform Group) as well as among ethicists, social activists and supporters of claims for animal rights outside of it concerning the society's role in ethical and legal issues involving the use of animals.